contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Members should not allow their position or standing in the Church to be used to promote or imply endorsement of such gatherings.

-For more information, see [35.4](35.md#354-maintaining-meetinghouses), [38.6.12](38-church-policies-and-guidelines.md#38612-the-occult), and [38.7.8](38-church-policies-and-guidelines.md#3878-medical-and-health-care).
+For more information, see [35.5.2](35.md#3552-building-uses-that-are-not-allowed), [38.6.12](38-church-policies-and-guidelines.md#38612-the-occult), and [38.7.8](38-church-policies-and-guidelines.md#3878-medical-and-health-care).
 See also [Jacob 6:12](https://www.churchofjesuschrist.org/study/scriptures/bofm/jacob/6.12?lang=eng#p12).

-### 38.8.42 Support to Members in Prisons, Hospitals, and Other Institutions
+### 38.8.42 Support to Members in Hospitals and Care Centers

-Stake presidents are encouraged to provide support to members in prisons, hospitals, and other institutions within their boundaries.
-They should do so within priesthood channels and according to the guidelines established by the Church and the institutions.
+Leaders provide support to members in hospitals and care centers within their units.
+They follow guidelines established by the facilities.

-The stake president determines the support that is to be provided at each institution.
-He also supervises the support, assisted by other local priesthood leaders.
-If the stake needs help providing service to institutions within its boundaries, the Area Presidency may assign one or more nearby stakes to assist.

-The stake president or an assigned bishop may call a priesthood holder to oversee the support that is given to members at these institutions.
-In prisons, men should normally be called to work with male inmates.
-However, a husband and wife may also be called to work with male inmates.
-At least two men, two women, or a husband and wife should be called to work with female inmates.
-Men and women who work with inmates should not be alone with them.

-Worship services for members in prisons, hospitals, and other institutions may be simplified as needed to meet the needs of those involved.
-These services usually follow the same format as sacrament meeting except that the sacrament is not administered to inmates in prisons.
-As an exception to Church policy, when worship services are held in prisons, inmates may participate by offering prayers or giving talks regardless of their religious affiliation or standing in the Church.

-Other support that may be given to members in these institutions includes counseling; support from ministering brothers and sisters; Sunday School classes, home evening, and seminary or institute classes; and other special programs.

-For information about administering the sacrament for members in hospitals and care centers, see [18.9.1](18-priesthood-ordinances-and-blessings.md#1891-approval-to-administer-the-sacrament).
-For information about creating a ward or branch in a care center, see [37.6](37-specialized-stakes-wards-and-branches.md#376-wards-and-branches-for-members-in-special-circumstances).
+For information about administering the sacrament for members in these facilities, see [18.9.1](18-priesthood-ordinances-and-blessings.md#1891-approval-to-administer-the-sacrament).
+For information about creating a ward or branch, see [37.6](37-specialized-stakes-wards-and-branches.md#376-wards-and-branches-for-members-in-special-circumstances).

-For additional information about supporting members in prisons, leaders may contact the Prison Ministry Group at 1-801-240-2644 or 1-800-453-3860, extension 2-2644.

 ### 38.8.43 Taxable Activities

 Ward and stake leaders ensure that local Church activities do not jeopardize the Church’s tax-exempt status.
-For guidelines, see [34.10.1](34-finances-and-audits.md#34101-tax-exempt-status).
+For guidelines, see [34.8.1](34-finances-and-audits.md#3481-tax-exempt-status).

 ### 38.8.44 Taxes